Major Requirements

 Credits3

 Economics is the study of how a society (individuals, firms, and governments) allocates scarce resources.
 The course includes a survey of the fundamental principles used to approach microeconomic questions of consumer behavior, firm behavior, market outcomes, market structure, and microeconomic policy, and macroeconomic questions of performance of the aggregate economy, including unemployment, inflation, growth, and monetary and fiscal policies.
-Open only to students who have not taken ECON 101 and/or ECON 102.
-No retakes allowed.
+Open only to students who have not taken ECON 180, ECON 180A, ECON 101 and/or ECON 102.
+Retake allowed only with instructor consent and if space allows after the first round of registration.

 • ECON 202 - Data Analytics for Economics